 Smoky Deviled Eggs have such an exquisitely smoky flavor!
 This deviled eggs recipe has a secret ingredient to add the smoky flavor!
 Smoked Paprika is a delicious addition to this classic deviled egg recipe!
 They are always the first ones gone at a potluck!

 What we called Smoked Paprika in the US, is actually made from pimiento peppers, or pimenton, which have been dried and smoked over an oak fire.
-Here is an intersting article from The Kitchn.
+Here is an intersting article from On the Gas.
 Hungarian paprika, or sweet paprika is a mixture of sweet, dried peppers and not smoked.

 Deviled Eggs are one of the quickest, easiest picnic foods around!
 The best way to hard boil an egg is to place in saucepan.
 Just barely cover the eggs with cold water.
 Place on a burner set to high and cover the pan.
 When water comes to full boil, turn the burner off and let the eggs sit in the hot water, with the lid on for 10 minutes.